|

 as the first and only President of the Confederate States of America in the

 American Civil War.
-After the Civil War he became Secretary of War in the
+Before the Civil War he became Secretary of War in the

 |